RandyBoBandy92/bcit_tutorials/Deploy-Your-CRA-App.md

 - Running `npm run build` will create a build folder with a production build of your app.
 - Upload the contents of the build folder to your server via FTP.
-- Rename the build folder to the name of your app you defined in Step 1.
+- Rename the build folder to the name of the homepage attribute in your package.json file.